grip-on-software/visualization-site/README.md

 - `prediction_server`: Domain name of an external server that provides access to the predictions.
 This name should point (possibly via a Caddy proxy) toward the NGINX proxy that makes the server available.
+- `hub_organizations` (array): When multiple organizations are hosted in the same environment, an array of objects containing organizations and branch names can be used to provide a build and dummy data for visualizations on multiple branches.
+Currently, only the `visualization-site` and `prediction-site` visualizations are considered as keys in each object, and they should provide a branch name that the `visualization_branch` and `prediction_branch` may point to, respectively.
 - `hub_regex`: When multiple organizations are hosted in the same environment, a regular expression can be used to match the organization name which must occur at the start of the path, and place the matched parts into variables